docker/docs/desktop/extensions.md

 Docker Extensions lets you use third-party tools within Docker Desktop to extend its functionality.
 There is no limit to the number of extensions you can install.

+You can explore the list of available extensions in [Docker Hub](https://hub.docker.com/search?q=&type=extension) or in the Extensions Marketplace within Docker Desktop.

 Docker Community members and partners can use our [SDK](extensions-sdk/index.md) to create new extensions.

 > **Beta**
 >